isaac-sim/IsaacLab/docs/source/migration/migrating_from_isaacgymenvs.rst

 tools described in the `Importing a New Asset <../how-to/import_new_asset.html>`_ tutorial.

 Each Articulation and Rigid Body actor can also have its own config class.
-The :class:`~omni.isaac.lab.assets.ArticulationCfg` class can be used to define parameters for articulation actors, including file path, simulation parameters, actuator properties, and initial states.
+The :class:`~isaaclab.assets.ArticulationCfg` class can be used to define parameters for articulation actors, including file path, simulation parameters, actuator properties, and initial states.

 .. code-block::python

-   from omni.isaac.lab.actuators import ImplicitActuatorCfg from omni.isaac.lab.assets import ArticulationCfg
+   from isaaclab.actuators import ImplicitActuatorCfg from isaaclab.assets import ArticulationCfg

    CARTPOLE_CFG = ArticulationCfg(
        spawn=sim_utils.UsdFileCfg(